 Explore driving and road networks

-That brings us to the necessity of driving especially if you live in a suburb that’s quite a distance from train stations or bus stops.
+That brings us to the necessity of driving, especially if you live in a suburb that’s quite a distance from train stations or bus stops.
 Having a car brings more flexibility going around: bringing children to school, going for weekend grocery and others.

-Adapt to cost of living
+Adapt to the cost of living

-Some people arrive first on their own and share flats with other to save costs while they settle in and familiarize their surroundings.
+Some people arrive first on their own and share flats with others to save costs while they settle in and familiarize their surroundings.
 After a few months, they can then move to a suitable neighborhood and bring their family over.

 Learn more about Aussie culture

-Australia is relatively isolated in the world map, and that might explain why it has some of the unique, endemic creatures, great weather and lifestyles.
+Australia is relatively isolated in the world map, and that might explain why it has some of the unique, endemic creatures, great weather, and lifestyles.
 As newcomers, we all want to adopt the Australian way in our daily life.
-Locals may introduce us to the slangs (mozzies for mosquitoes, recos for recommendations, Maccas for McDonald’s or arvo for afternoon, among others), the TimTam slam, going to gyms during lunch breaks in office, and other things that sound so foreign to us.
+Locals may introduce us to the slangs (mozzies for mosquitoes, recos for recommendations, Maccas for McDonald’s or arvo for the afternoon, among others), the TimTam slam, going to gyms during lunch breaks in the office, and other things that sound so foreign to us.